saskiaotto/UHHformats/readme.md

 ## Installation and usage

-Install the development version from GitHub using devtools:
+Install the development version from GitHub using ‘remotes’:

 ``` r
 # install.packages("remotes")